 - church and council buildings.

 The exemption does not apply where food or beverages are prepared for sale or supply or where the rainwater supplied to vulnerable populations.
 Exceptions to this include where rainwater is provided at winery cellar doors for drinking (PDF 103KB) and the use of boiled rainwater in small food premises.

 While exempt from the Act, a risk management plan (RMP) has also been developed for these settings as adoption of a RMP is considered best practice.

-An exemption to the Act was included in the South Australian Government Gazette (Number 10, 2015) for the use of boiled rainwater in regulated food premises.
+An exemption to the Act was included in the South Australian Government Gazette (Number 10, 2015) (PDF 1.72MB) for the use of boiled rainwater in regulated food premises.
 This exemption applies to small premises such as roadhouses and cafes that use rainwater for purposes including making tea and coffee and limited food preparation where boiling small quantities of rainwater is practical.
 The exemption does not apply to the use of rainwater in regulated care or education premises.
 See the Use of boiled rainwater in food premises (PDF 98KB) for more detailed information.

 Signage and notification